Argentine literature: Generation of 1880

+The Generation of the '80 (Spanish: Generación del '80) was a group of Argentine intellectuals and writers active around the 1880s.
+Figures such as Lucio V. Mansilla and Miguel Cané drew on their European experiences to establish a new intellectual cycle grounded in Argentine criteria.

+In 1880, two major political and social events took place in Argentina: on 20 September, the federalization of the city of Buenos Aires was approved, and on 12 October Julio Argentino Roca assumed the presidency.
+This marked the beginning of a period of prosperity and relative stability, during which foreign investment increased significantly.
+The arrival of large numbers of immigrants—Italian, Spanish, French, Polish, Russian, Jewish, and German—between 1870 and 1910 brought about substantial changes in Argentine society.

+Within this context, the generation looked toward Europe while maintaining a strong national orientation.
+As noted by Alicia M. Zorrilla de Rodríguez, although “eyes were set on Europe,” the Generation of the '80 was not merely Europeanizing, but rather expressed an intense patriotic sentiment rooted in local identity.

+The interests of this generation extended beyond literature and journalism to include politics, diplomacy, and the military.
+Through their works, these authors sought to recover the past in order to compare it with the present, reflecting on the transformation of Buenos Aires under the forces of modernization.

+Notable works associated with this perspective include La gran aldea and Costumbres bonaerenses (1882) by Lucio Vicente López; Juvenilia (1884) by Miguel Cané; Retratos y recuerdos (1894) by Lucio V. Mansilla; and Aguas abajo by Eduardo Wilde.
+Another aim of these writers was to depict social reality in order to denounce its problems, often employing naturalist techniques.

 The generation of 1880 emphasized the European color and cultural supremacy of Buenos Aires.
 The migratory current of mixed ethnicity accentuated the change of the big village for the cosmopolitan metropolis.
 The poetry of this period is lyric: Leopoldo Díaz y Almafuerte.
 The latter usually depicts the worker's life in passionate attacks against the contradictions of contemporary society.
 Almafuerte (pseudonym of Pedro Bonifacio Palacios) was also a teacher and a journalist whose opinions and articles gave him a lot of problems.

-Essay is a recent genre that developed in the late 19th century: José Manuel Estrada, Pedro Goyena and Joaquín V. González.
+Essay is a genre that developed in the late 19th century: José Manuel Estrada, Pedro Goyena and Joaquín V. González.

 Narrative works oscillated between social issues and folk literature.
 The predominant tendency was Realism, best represented by Miguel Cané in his autobiographical novel Juvenilia.
 Other writers influenced by realism were Lucio V. Mansilla, Francisco Sicardi, Benito Lynch and Carlos María Ocantos.
 Naturalism was also an important tendency towards the end of the century.
 Argentine Naturalism was commanded by Eugenio Cambaceres in his novels Sin rumbo and Música sentimental, almost forgotten today.
 Cambaceres was inspired by Émile Zola's theory about the naturalistic approach to literary work, but its ideology suffered considerable alterations.
 Julián Martel and Antonio Argerich with ¿Inocentes o culpables? added a highly loaded moral touch to Argentine naturalism.